Dynamsoft/document-scanner-javascript/README.md

 5. `scannerViewConfig`: Configures the main scanner view with the following properties:
    1. `container`: The HTML container for the `DocumentScannerView`.
    2. `cameraEnhancerUIPath`: Path to the UI definition file (.html) for the `DocumentScannerView`.
+   3. `enableAutoCropMode`: sets the default Auto-Crop mode.
+   4. `enableSmartCaptureMode`: sets the default Smart Capture mode.
+   5. `scanRegion`: sets the scan region within the viewfinder for document scanning.
+   6. `minVerifiedFramesForSmartCapture`: sets minimum number of camera frames to detect document boundaries on Smart Capture mode.
+   7. `showSubfooter`: sets the visibility of the mode selector menu.
+   8. `showPoweredByDynamsoft`: sets the visibility of the Dynamsoft branding message.
 6. `correctionViewConfig`: Configures the document correction view.
    1. `container`: The HTML container for the `DocumentCorrectionView`.
    2. `toolbarButtonsConfig`: Configures the appearance and labels of the buttons for the `DocumentCorrectionView` UI.